crpmax/mc-bots/README.md

 # Minecraft bot stress tester
-🤖 A simple app written in Java used for stress testing Minecraft servers with bots.
+🤖 A simple open source app written in Java used for stress testing Minecraft servers with bots (fake players).
 💥 It can be also used to test plugins or minigames.
 ✔️ The MC version of the bots is 1.16.4.